Vision and strategy? Check. Tactical new-business plan? Check? So why aren’t you winning often enough?

 Translating vision into action

 Although your vision should galvanise everyone around new-business, you still need to smoothly translate direction into action.
-So if you’re winning a lot, then your model is probably in good shape.
+So if you’re winning new business, then your model is probably in good shape.

 But if not, given that sustained success is built on efficiency as much as talent, personalities and aspirations, it’s no wonder things have gone awry.